 To apply for a service record you will need:

-- Army number (often called a service number) or date of birth
+- Army number (often called a service or regimental number) or date of birth

-- Death certificate unless the date of birth is over 116 years ago, they were born prior to 1902, as the MOD presumes death
+- Death certificate unless the date of birth is over 116 years ago as the MOD presumes death

 For most people, especially next of kin, it is easier to provide a date of birth than an army number.
 Once you have the required information, you will need to complete two forms and send them off to the Army Personnel Centre along with a cheque for £30.
 The address needed and name for the cheque can be found on the forms.
 The two forms you will need can be found by clicking the link below which will take you to the government’s website: